stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 </div>

 ### What is a well architected framework?
 This has been developed by the Solution Architecture team based on their experience with helping AWS customers.
-The well architected framework is a set of questions that you can use to evalute how well your architecture is aligned to AWS best practices.
+The well architected framework is a set of questions that you can use to evaluate how well your architecture is aligned to AWS best practices.

 ### Five Pillars of The Well-Architected Framework
 * Security